|

 Expression in mammalian cells

 pHyPer-dMito vector can be transfected into mammalian cells by any known transfection method.
-CMV promoter provides strong, constitutive expression of mitochondria-targeted HyPer in many cell types.
+CMV promoter provides strong, constitutive expression of mitochondria-targeted HyPer in eukaryotic cells.
 If required, stable transformants can be selected using G418 [Gorman, 1985].

 Propagation in E. coli